Nobuhiro Ishida: Ishida vs. Kirkland

 After that upset, Reynoso announced he has a big plan for Ishida.
 Sampson Lewkowicz, the adviser of Sergio Martínez, made an offer to Ishida as one of the possible opponents for Martínez.
 Ishida was once scheduled to fight Paul Williams at a maximum weight of 155 pounds on July 9, 2011, at the Boardwalk Hall in Atlantic City, New Jersey.
 However it was canceled.
 Soon as Julio César Chávez, Jr. told that Ishida was his possible opponent, Ishida phoned from Sacramento, California, and welcomed the match.
 They had been negotiating the fight, but it was not also signed.
 Despite the efforts of Eric Gomez, the vice president and matchmaker of Golden Boy Promotions, Ishida's opponent was quite undecided.

 According to a YouTube video by Canelo Promotions and Ishida's blog as of November 2011, although Ishida is most comfortable in the middleweight division, he is willing to move in weight classes, since he thinks he had better prepare the opportunity in possible multiple classes than pick a weight class, until the right offer comes.
 Having trained in Los Angeles from July 2011, he served as Saúl Álvarez's sparring partner at his training camp in Mexico from November of that year.
-Ishida won by a technical knockout in the first round against late substitute opponent Edson Espinoza on the undercard of Saúl Álvarez vs. Kermit Cintrón on November 26, 2011.
+Ishida won by a technical knockout in the first round against late substitute opponent Edson Espinoza on the undercard of Canelo Álvarez vs. Kermit Cintrón on November 26, 2011.